Centers and Offices

 - Students will be notified via e-mail when an E-Refund has been disbursed.
 Students should allow at least 24 hours for the funds to be credited to their bank account.

 - If a student does not enroll in E-Refund, the financial aid refund will be disbursed by check.
 The check will be mailed to the student’s preferred mailing address as indicated in University records.
 If a mailed check is not received at the preferred address, there is a 10-business day waiting period before a replacement check can be issued.
-Disbursements can be checked by logging into Student Finance and selecting “Account Activity,” followed by “Refunds.”
+Disbursements can be checked by logging into E-Commerce and selecting “View Activity.”
 Estimated Financial Aid listed, is considered pending aid and is not subject to refund until finalized.

 Delinquency and Default